 I still have her photo in the frame she proudly displayed it in.
 Beautiful, flowered, porcelain and quite old.
 It sits on my bedroom bureau these days.
 This is my grandmother with one of her sisters.
 My Aunt Esther with whom she was close.
 Mom-mom is on the right; picture taken in the 1950s.

 I kept my grandmother’s vase in a special place for a long time never wanting to use it.
 But once I retired, I decided it should be used.
 Unfortunately the yellow flowers continue to chip off the vase, but its worn state makes me think of her, and of me now in my elder years.

 I am glad I kept and used this beautifully worn vase.
 It looks especially grand with the yellow flowers pictured above and at the top of the post.
 These are pictures of vases from 5 years ago.

 I recently placed some of the last flowers in my garden in the vase.
 As our warmer weather continued. through the weekend, coral honeysuckle, calendula, dahlia and nasturtium were in fine flower.

-With these older vases, and the new one above, I am joining in with the wonderful meme, In A Vase On Monday, at Rambling in the Garden.
+With these older vases, and the new one above, I am joining in with the wonderful meme, In A Vase On Monday, from Cathy at Rambling in the Garden.
 Celebrating this very special blue vase!

 All the pictures shared in this post were taken with my Nikon Coolpix or iPhone camera, and manipulated on my iPhone using the apps, Pixlr and Prisma.
-The collages were created with a variety of apps 10 years ago that are no longer available.
 You can follow my progress with #the100dayproject in my Instagram and Facebook feed.